dbt-labs/handbook/website/docs/time_off.md

 ## Time Off Policy

 In alignment with our core value, **“We Work Hard and Go Home”**, dbt Labs offers unlimited paid time off to support you to recharge, spend time with your family, and/or take care of personal matters.
-To encourage you to turn off your brain, travel, and spend time with your family, recommend you take a *minimum* amount of vacation days **(2 weeks, aka 10 business days)** each calendar year.
+To encourage you to turn off your brain, travel, and spend time with your family, we recommend you take a *minimum* amount of vacation days **(2 weeks, aka 10 business days)** each calendar year.

 - We estimate that 4 weeks in a year is a good amount to take off (this is based on what we have seen historically).
 Note though that we do not have a cap on the number of days you can take off for Personal Time Off.
 - At the end of each quarter, the People team will send managers a list of how much time off each person has already taken / planned to take for the rest of the year (based on what is requested in ADP).